Gary

 you Steve!

-different S.I.R.T. worker, wearing his amazing pink sweater
+S.I.R.T. worker, wearing his amazing pink sweater

 and checkered cap, stops traffic at the